codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-saml2.md

 <div class="bd-callout bd-callout-info" markdown="1">
   Note

-  Steps 2 to 7 happen in the background, and are transparent to the user.
+  Steps 2 to 7 happen in the background and are transparent to the user.
 </div>

 1. A user logs in to Codefresh and enters their email